RavenBrothers/EaglerCraft/README.md

 - 🌐 Expanded the server list functionality
 - 👑 Carries the title of "OP"
 - 🤼 Tries to bring the Eaglercraft community together
+- 🐍 Very skilled at Python
+- 😄 Knows how to code at a young age
+- 🐛 Meticulously fixed bugs
+- 🌟 Elevated our website's quality
+- 🎮 Made his own gaming/app development organization (via Fungang Entertainment™)
+- 🔨 Been working on Eaglercraft ever since 1.8.9
+- 🎤 Holds the title for the second Eaglerbrother™ (first was AR-DEV-1)

 👨‍💻 **FlamePVPCodes**
 - 🌟 Elevated our website's quality